Public Methods

 Use this method when your Campaign Goal is set to track three conversion events and you want to confirm a referral when your third conversion event occurs (complete profile, upgrade to a paid plan, end of the trial, etc).

 Note: Only verified referrals can be confirmed.
-Trying to confirm a non-verified referral will return a subscriber_not_found
+Trying to confirm a non-verified referral will return a subscriber_not_found error.

 Parameters